by Philip Boxer BSc MBA PhD

 - the ways in which the Provider makes it in its employees’ interests to work in a way that is driven from the East rather than from within separate silos – including providing the means of managing alignment effectively (West).

 ‘Design-time’ and ‘Run-time’ are ways of distinguishing a time prior to engagement with the Client during which a new proposition may be developed.
-‘Run-time’ is the time within which there is a ‘live’ interaction with the Client.
+‘Run-time’ is the time within which there is a ‘live’ interaction with the Client on the basis of what has been designed.

 And no strategy ceiling therefore, since all aspects of the Provider’s response to the Client have to be ‘live’.